nocapscripts/nc_carflip/README.md

 # OPTIONAL

-* Just -- out shared_scripts or use your own framework imports
+* Just uncomment '@Framework/imports.lua' with -- or use your own framework imports